 Most bladder infections subside within 48 hours of taking the appropriate antibiotic.
 Some bladder infections spread to the kidneys due to antibiotic-resistant strains of bacteria or other health problems.

 Chronic bladder infections require a combination of treatment and more aggressive preventive measures.
 Long-term daily antibiotics may be necessary in some extreme cases.
 Being proactive about bladder infections can help reduce their occurrence, as well as the pain that accompanies them.
-The earlier you seek treatment, the less likely the infection will spread.
+The earlier you seek treatment, the less likely that the infection will spread.